-This course has both full-time and part-time routes, comprising of three 14-week semesters or five 14-week semesters, which you can take within one or two years respectively:
+This course has both full-time and part-time routes, comprising of three, 14-week semesters or five 14-week semesters, which you can take within one or three years respectively.

 For the full-time study option: